vincentarelbundock/marginaleffects/README.md

     Representative Values)
   - Adjusted Predictions at the Mean
   - Average Predictions at the Mean
-  - Conditional Predictions at the Mean
+  - Conditional Predictions
-  - Adjusted predictions on different scales (e.g., link or response)
+  - Adjusted Predictions on different scales (e.g., link or response)

 #### Contrasts